TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 -------------------------

 All ViewHelper arguments so far registered were required.
-By setting a default value for an argument in the method signature, the argument is automatically optional.
+By setting a default value for an argument, the argument becomes optional.
 When registering the arguments through :php:`initializeArguments()` the according parameter has to be set to :php:`false`.

 Back to the example: An optional size parameter for the picture in the Gravatar ViewHelper can be provided.
 This size parameter will be used to determine the